 Capability Brown’s park is full of classic eighteenth-century features: cascading lakes and reflected summerhouses.
 But inside tranquil, tree-lined brick walls, Piet Oudolf’s contemporary garden rooms are more unusual: geometric hedges, artfully naturalised perennials, and shady seats among rust-tinted, waving grasses.

-- Scampston Park and Gardens are open April to October, Tuesday to Sunday, 10am-5pm and are well worth a visit (£9.50)
+- Scampston Park and Gardens are open seasonally and are well worth a visit

-- How to get to Scampston: The smart blue double decker Coastliner buses leave Malton bus station (Stand 1; two minutes from train station) every half hour (hourly on Sundays), heading for the seaside.
+- How to get to Scampston: The smart blue double decker 843 Coastliner bus leaves Malton bus station (Stand 1; two minutes from train station) hourly, heading for the seaside.

-- After ten minutes, hop off at Scampston Lane End just after Rillington Village and stroll half a mile up Sands Lane to arrive at Scampston Hall.
+- After ten minutes, hop off at Scampston Lane End just after Rillington village and stroll half a mile up Sands Lane to arrive at Scampston Hall.
 See Good Journey’s directions.

 - Have lunch in the Garden Café – food doesn’t come much fresher or tastier than this.
 The “gardener’s lunch” includes a generous salad with local ham, cheddar and pork pie; there’s delicious coffee from Roost in Malton and Wold Top Beers, brewed down the road near Hunmanby.